Survivor: We're going to die here, aren't we?

 - In RWBY, the continent named Vytal trains teenagers into becoming Hunters of the Grimm.
-They are not directly called Hunters, however; it's "Huntsmen" if male and "Huntress" if female.
+They aren't directly called Hunters, however: it's "Huntsmen" if male and "Huntress" if female.

 - Nightbane, of the Whateley Universe, hunts supernatural monsters: vampires, goblins, what-have-you.
 She's currently trying to kill Carmilla.
 Only one problem: Carmilla is one of the heroes in this universe.

 - First Gillecomgain and Duncan, then the Canmore family, from Gargoyles are dedicated to hunting down and exterminating the titular creatures.

 - Valerie Gray from Danny Phantom who's under the delusion that all ghosts are evil—her job originally started with her getting revenge on one who ruined her perfect life.

 - There's also Skulker, who generally hunts rare ghosts.
 During his first appearance, he made a comment roughly along wanting "to hang [Danny's] pelt at the end of [his] bed".

 - Also Danny's parents, who are professional ghost hunters, and also happen to unknowingly supply him with all of his ghost hunting equipment.

 - In The Venture Bros. there's Jefferson Twilight, blacula hunter, dedicated himself to the elimination of black vampires after his mother was raped by a group of them when he was 10.
 He breaks off their fangs to add to his necklace before he kills them.
 He even has a "blood eye" that allows him to detect the presence of blaculas despite not being magic in any other significant way.
 Keep in mind, the eye only works on blaculas- vampires of other races are not his quarry, and so he can't magically detect them.